The News

 But Democrats also saw the night as a win.
 Hours before Trump took the stage, the event was getting attention in the press for all the wrong reasons, with Democrats and media stories highlighting crude and offensive remarks made by some of the speakers.

-Comedian Tony Hinchecliffe described Puerto Rico as a “floating island of garbage,” a remark that even earned a rebuke from Republican Florida Sen. Rick Scott.
-In another moment, Hinchecliffe pointed to a Black supporter in the crowd and joked that they had “carved watermelons together” at a recent Halloween party.
+Comedian Tony Hinchcliffe described Puerto Rico as a “floating island of garbage,” a remark that even earned a rebuke from Republican Florida Sen. Rick Scott.
+In another moment, Hinchcliffe pointed to a Black supporter in the crowd and joked that they had “carved watermelons together” at a recent Halloween party.
 Another speaker, radio host Sin Rosenberg, attacked Hillary Clinton as “a sick son of a bitch.”
 And David Rem, described by the campaign as one of Trump’s childhood friends, called Harris the “antichrist.”

 “What the fuck were they thinking?” one Democratic operative texted.